COSSAS/SOARCA/docs/content/en/docs/core-components/executer.md

 ```

-### If condition executor
-The if-condition executor will process a cacao if-condition step and determine it's output.

-The result of the step comparison will be returned to the decomposer.
-A result can be either a next step id and/or error status.

-### While condition executor
+### If-condition and While-condition executor
-The if-condition executor will process a cacao while-condition step and determine it's output.
+The (if-)condition executor will evaluate a CACAO condition property both for the [if-condition step](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/cs01/security-playbooks-v2.0-cs01.html#_Toc152256485), and in the [while-condition step](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/cs01/security-playbooks-v2.0-cs01.html#_Toc152256486).

-The result of the step comparison will be returned to the decomposer.
-A result can be either a next step id and/or error status.
-Only STIX comparison expressions are implemented at this time.
+The result of the condition evaluation comparison will be returned to the decomposer.
+The result will determine the ID of the next step that should be executed, and/or error status.

 {{% alert title="Warning" color="warning" %}}
 Note only [Comparison Expression](http://docs.oasis-open.org/cti/stix/v2.0/cs01/part5-stix-patterning/stix-v2.0-cs01-part5-stix-patterning.html#_Toc496717749) are implemented for all CACAO variable types.